-Final CSAPR Close-Out.
-In October 2016, EPA finalized the 2016 Cross State Air Pollution Rule Update ("CSAPR Update") and issued new and revised FIPs for 22 states in the eastern US.
-On December 6, 2018, EPA finalized a determination that the CSAPR Update fully addresses interstate pollution transport obligations under the 2008 ozone NAAQS for all remaining states.
-The final determination relies on EPA's data and modeling released in October 2017 to assess air quality nonattainment and maintenance for the 2008 ozone NAAQS.
-The analysis found that there are projected to be no remaining nonattainment or maintenance receptors in the eastern United States by 2023.
-Therefore, the EPA determined that these remaining 20 states do not need to submit state implementation plans establishing additional control requirements beyond the existing CASPR Update to address transported ozone pollution with respect to the 2008 ozone NAAQS.
+On December 21, 2018, EPA finalized a determination that the CSAPR Update fully addresses interstate pollution transport obligations under the 2008 ozone National Ambient Air Quality Standards ("NAAQS") for all remaining states.
+The final determination relied on EPA's data and modeling released in October 2017 to assess air quality nonattainment and maintenance for the 2008 ozone NAAQS.
+The analysis projected that there would be no nonattainment or maintenance receptors in the eastern United States by 2023.
+Therefore, the EPA determined that these remaining 20 states did not need to submit state implementation plans establishing additional control requirements beyond the existing CASPR Update to address transported ozone pollution with respect to the 2008 ozone NAAQS.
+The United States Court of Appeals for the District of Columbia Circuit vacated the Close-Out rule on October 1, 2019 because EPA relied on the same statutory interpretation the Court rejected for the CSAPR Update.